 for home defence it wouldn't be until 1932 that the Bristol F.2 Fighter was finally retired from service by the RFC's successor the Royal Air Force.

-Introduced into service before the out break of World War 1 the Royal Aircraft Factory B.E.2 was serving with the Royal Flying Corps in 1916 in a reconnaissance role but by now was outdated and
+Introduced into service before the outbreak of the First World War (1914 - 1918) the Royal Aircraft Factory B.E.2 was serving with the Royal Flying Corps in 1916 in a reconnaissance role but by now was outdated and

 vulnerable.
 So the RFC looked for its successor, the Royal Aircraft Facotry would submit its R.E.8 design whilst Frank Sowter Barnwell, who was the chief designer, came up with the design submitted